 - Bloomberg BNA - "On 11th Circuit's Decision Holding Workplace Ban Against Black Woman's Locks Does Not Violate Title VII"

-A native of Columbia, SC, Professor Greene is a graduate of Xavier University of Louisiana (cum laude, B.A. with Honors in English and a double minor in African American Studies and Spanish); Tulane University Law School (J.D.); and The George Washington University School of Law (LL.M.).
-Prior to law teaching, she was employed with a D.C. lobbying firm and a Houston, Texas boutique labor and employment law firm.
+The daughter of American civil rights activists, Professor Doris “Wendy” Greene is a leading U.S. anti-discrimination law scholar, teacher and advocate.
+Greene is a graduate of Xavier University of Louisiana (cum laude, B.A. with honors in English and a double minor in African American studies and Spanish); Tulane University Law School (J.D.); and The George Washington University School of Law (LL.M.) where she specialized in comparative slavery and race relations law in the Americas and Caribbean and employment discrimination law.
+Prior to law teaching, Greene, a South Carolina native, was employed with a Washington, D.C. lobbying firm and a Houston, Texas boutique labor and employment law firm.

 Degrees and Certifications